akshay2604/ds-lib/CONTRIBUTING.md

 # Contributing

-spartan is an MIT-licensed open source project with its ongoing development made by contributors.
+grg-ui is an MIT-licensed open source project with its ongoing development made by contributors.

 ## Contributing to the UI library